 Nutrition Strategies for Managing Short Bowel Syndrome

 Nutrition strategies aim to prevent malnutrition and dehydration, and maintain the best possible nutrition status.
 This may include oral eating, enteral nutrition, and parenteral nutrition.
 All methods may be used by patients in their homes.
-Nutrition support specialists (registered dietitians, nurses, doctors) play a key role in helping manage short bowel syndrome.
+Nutrition support specialists (registered dietitians, nurses, doctors) play a key role in helping manage short bowel syndrome (SBS).
 Nutrition specialists will tailor the approach used to each person according to their individualized needs and provide detailed dietary guidelines.
 Nutritional needs may change over time.

 Oral eating is preferred whenever possible.
 Recommended diet components and balance of nutrients will vary in each person with SBS.
 A number of factors influence this including the resection site(s) and remaining bowel.